galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >    > 2.
 Has sequence quality been improved?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
-Before Trim Galore, the dataset comprised 100,000 sequences.
-After Trim Galore, there are 99,666 sequences
+Before Cutadapt, the dataset comprised 100,000 sequences.
+After Cutadapt, there are 99,678 sequences
 >    > > 2.
 The per-base quality score looks better, but other indicators show bad values now.
 The sequence length distribution is not clear anymore because sequences have different size after the trimming operation
 >    > {: .solution }
 >    {: .question}